 Where you live determines the amount of tuition and fees that you pay to attend PVCC.
 Your eligibility for the in-state tuition rate is based upon the information that you provided on your PVCC application.
-If you listed Virginia as your state of residence (by qualifying for residency based upon the information in the Frequently Asked Questions below) you will receive in-state tuition rates.
+If you listed Virginia as your state of domicile (by qualifying for domicile based upon the information in the Frequently Asked Questions below) you will receive in-state tuition rates.

 The State Council of Higher Education for Virginia (SCHEV) issues the guidelines that Virginia colleges and universities use to determine a student's eligibility for in-state tuition.